 5. Shelter- Bring a hammer.

-You can also make your own shelter with rope and logs.
+You can also make your own shelter with rope, sticks, and logs.
 Tree branches make excellent windbreaks.
 But try not to light your fire inside your shelter.
 Also make sure you take basic essentials such as camping chairs, flashlights etc with you.

 It’s amazing how many people forget parts for their tent like the tent pegs or a hammer.
 Be prepared and test out your tent before your expedition.